MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data

 \subsubsection{TreeSatAI-TS}

-TreeSat was introduced in \cite{ahlswede2023}, featuring aerial imagery (RGB + NIR) at 0.2 m resolution, together with monotemporal Sentinel-1 and Sentinel-2 data (Sentinel-2 provided as seasonal medians).
+TreeSat was introduced in \cite{ahlswede2023} and comprises 50,381 tiles of 60 m $\times$ 60 m in Germany, featuring aerial imagery (RGB + NIR) at 0.2 m resolution, together with monotemporal Sentinel-1 and Sentinel-2 data (Sentinel-2 provided as seasonal medians).
 It was later extended as TreeSatAI-TS in \cite{astruc2024a}, adding Sentinel-1 and Sentinel-2 time series covering the full year closest to the aerial acquisition.
 In this work, we retain four distinct modalities: aerial imagery, Sentinel-1 time series in both orbits (ascending and descending), and Sentinel-2 time series.
 We disregard the original monotemporal Sentinel-1 and Sentinel-2 data.

 The original labels introduced in \cite{ahlswede2023} were formulated as regression targets, representing the spatial fraction of each tree species within a patch.
 Following \cite{astruc2024a,astruc2024b}, we recast this as a multi-label classification task: a species class is considered present if its spatial fraction exceeds 0.07.